 We all suffer pain in this life.
 God has a purpose in everything we go through.
 He makes us more like the Lord Jesus in suffering.
 This is our “light affliction.”
 It is light in comparison to the benefit of entering the glory of the eternal state.

 Growing old has to be painful for those without Christ.
-They have nothing for which to look forward except loss of health and the bleak, black terminus of the grave.
-Their limbs creak and their bodies ache.
-The best is yet ahead for the Christian old person.
+They have nothing for which to look forward to except the loss of health and the bleak, black terminus of the grave.
+Their limbs creak, and their bodies ache.
+The best is yet ahead for the Christian older person.
 He has a brighter and better day.
 Each is one day closer to the most blessed state yet.

 Thank God that we are not now what we were.
 Again, we thank God that we are not what we shall be.
 Oh, what a transformation there will be when Jesus comes again.